The-Scrappy-Project/tsp_dsai/week_0/pset0.md

 ### Step 9: Install VS Code on your local system

 In order to write and run code, we will require a code editor.
 The one that we will be using in this course and strongly recommend thay you use too is Visual Studio Code.
 It is free to download and is available [here](https://code.visualstudio.com/download).

+## Task: Create a study group

+As you induct yourself into this course, we require that you find 2-3 other students to form a study group with.
+This group will have two main purposes:
+1. To keep everyone accountable on the progress you're making in the course
+2. Peer review on problem sets
+3. Work together on projects where group work is allowed (including the Capstone)

+Study groups are mandatory for the Guided cohort.
+Post orientation, an Excel sheet will be made available where you need to inform us about your group and its participants.

+Although not required, it is strongly recommended that students in the self-paced cohort also organize themselves into study groups and hold each other accountable.
+The amount of instructor feedback for this cohort is going to be limited so we suggest you overindex on peer review.
+A separate Excel sheet will be shared on the *Self Paced* WhatsApp group containing list of people looking for groups.

 ## Week 0 Project